 Skating on the Canada150 Rink

-Passes available beginning December 5TH at 12 p.m. for December 7TH skating sessions.
-Subsequently, each day at noon, skating passes will be made available to the public 48 hours in advance of the skating day.
+Each day at noon, skating passes will be made available to the public 48 hours in advance of the skating day.
+For example, if you wanted to book passes to skate on January 10TH, they will become available at noon on January 8TH.

 To assist with an expected high-level of demand, for safety precautions and to ensure everyone’s experience is as enjoyable as possible, interested skaters must obtain a skating pass for each skater in their party via the above calendar.
 Individuals may obtain a maximum of six (6) passes at a time.

-Skating passes will be released 48 hours prior to each available date between December 7th and February 25th* at 12:00 pm ET (for example, passes for December 7th will be available on December 5th at noon est, further examples are available below).
+Skating passes will be released 48 hours prior to each available date between December 7th and February 25th* at 12:00 pm ET.

 Passes are complimentary and are reserved on a first-come, first-served basis and may not be resold under any circumstances.
 Each skating session will be 40 minutes in length.